 The Gorgeous Arachnid

 The Cobalt blue tarantula spider, though beautiful to behold, is among the more aggressive of the existing tarantula species.
-Even though, they look black at first sight, a close inspection with specific lighting shows its overall bright blue color.
+Even though they look black at first sight, a close inspection with specific lighting shows their overall bright blue color.
 Popular they surely are, but beginners, beware!
 This variety of tarantula earns its name because of the shining cobalt blue tinge emitted by its limbs.
 This particular blue tarantula spider inhabits countries of the Orient, including Cambodia, Laos, Vietnam, Thailand, and Myanmar.
 The biological name for this cobalt blue tarantula spider is Haploid livid um.
 Despite its eerie and crawling four pairs of hairy legs, it looks attractive, it will not be appropriate to call it gorgeous!
-Here are some its other interesting characteristics:
+Here are some of its other interesting characteristics:

 Looks are deceptive at times!
 Do not get carried away by its tranquil blue color, for the cobalt blue tarantula has a great reputation for being among the most hostile and quick varieties of tarantula.
 Admire it best at a safe distance, when it is away from you.
 Generally, these live in a hideaway but they are also known to spin massive webs.
 They prefer to inhabit humid climates of countries noted above.

 Like most other arachnids, Cobalt blue tarantulas are also meat eaters.
 Their diet consists of a diverse assortment of small and large insects.
 But, once kept in confinement as pets, these normally favor crickets for a meal.

 An adult cobalt tarantula could be 4-5 inches in length with a leg span of nearly five inches.